Manikatlantis/MIT-Equitable-AI-for-Health/README.md

 Optimizer: `AdamW` with a carefully tuned learning rate & weight decay (discovered via Weights & Biases sweeps). <br>
 Loss: Weighted cross-entropy, multiplied by `sample_weight` from the QC column.

+## Results and Overfitting Checks
+- Training:
+* Phase 1: ~10 epochs with the backbone frozen.
+* Phase 2: ~7 epochs unfreezing everything.
+- Validation:
+* Achieved ~0.69 F1 Score in these final runs.
+* Monitored potential overfitting with a validation DataLoader; early stopping was possible if accuracy plateaued.

+## Ensembling
+After training various Swin and ViT models separately, I created an ensemble to further boost classification performance.
+Each model produced a set of logits for each image, which I combined through weighted averaging. <br>
+I tested the ensemble on a validation split by comparing ensemble predictions with ground-truth labels, achieving a higher accuracy than any single model alone. <br>
+#### **Achieved an F1 Score of 0.76, making me number 1 on Kaggle**

+### Weights and Biases Hyperparameter Tuning
+I used W&B to find optimal: <br>

+Learning Rate (coarse sweeps in [1e-4, 1e-5, etc.]) <br>
+Weight Decay <br>
+Batch Size <br>
+Dropout Rate <br>
+Example: The final chosen LR was 0.0001076695, weight decay 0.0000170455, discovered from a Bayesian sweep.
+These settings significantly improved validation performance.